Dialectical Behavioral Therapy Group (DBT)

 Why Join A DBT Skills Group

-DBT will help you:
+DBT Skills will help you:

 • Evaluate and understand your emotions so they know how to respond to them instead of reacting and making the situation worse with self-destructive behaviors